celluloidvfx/ciparser/README.md

 ciparser
 ====

-This app is part of the [Celluloid VFX](http://celluloid-vfx.com/) Continous Integration pipeline - a poor man travis-ci clone.
+This app is part of the [Celluloid VFX](http://celluloid-vfx.com/) Continuous Integration pipeline - a poor man travis-ci clone.
 We use this to build all our go microservices.
 This is a quite well working hack to help our developers not to reinvent everything always again.
 We're constantly changing things as we need it.
 Feel free to use - feedback is welcomed.

 How to use:
 ----